Bhatta6190/Machine-Learning-in-Remote-Sensing/HSI-classification-regression/README.md

 </p>
 <p align="center"><strong>Figure:</strong> Spectral bands data (left) and Chlorophyll Content Histogram (right)</p>

-The codes for this task are in the file `Regression/regression.ipynb`.
+The codes and *Results* for this task are in the file `Regression/regression.ipynb`.

 ---